openactive/openactive-test-suite/packages/openactive-integration-tests/test/templates/README.md

 ### Setup Template Refs

-Each Request Template is given a reference, which is used to select the template to use when running a test.
+Each Request Template is given a reference, which can later be used to select the template for a particular API call.

 In this example, the `createStandardC2Req` Request Template is given the reference `standard`: